ichernev/omron-rs7-intelli-it/Readme.md

       09 1 24 13 23 15 19 1 24 13 23 16 19   -> 2024-01-23 13:19
          M yy hh dd ss mm M yy hh dd ss mm

-Most of the message is the same as the one read from M1, then col 5 changes by a different amount (related to number of read entries?), and the last one changes by the same amount (checksum?).
-Can go down!

 Basically full date-time is read (the device time) and then written, so it can be adjusted, if necessary.